How the provinces are planning for pot legalization

 - Private stores will sell pot in Manitoba while province will control distribution

 In early December, the government said that the minimum age to buy pot would be 19, a year older than the provincial drinking age of 18.
 The government also said Manitobans would be able to order pot online through retailers who also have a storefront, but would be barred from growing it at home unless they had a medical licence.

-Under Quebec's proposed legislation, buyers will need to be at least 18 years old (like several other provinces, this age mirrors the legal age for buying alcohol).
+Buyers will need to be at least 18 years old.
+Like several other provinces, this age mirrors the legal age for buying alcohol.

 CBC's Kalina Laframboise reported that under the proposed plan, the Société Québécoise du Cannabis (SQC) will buy pot from a producer and deal with transportation and storage of the product.

 There are plans to open about 20 stores by December and between 150 and 160 stores in the next two to three years.

 The online store will be operational as soon as cannabis is made legal.

 Quebecers will also only be allowed 150 grams of dried marijuana in their homes — and will only be allowed to purchase a maximum of 30 grams at any one time.

 New Brunswick has laid out how it intends to proceed, and CBC's Jacques Poitras reports that users can expect limits.